-- Selected one of the "Top 10 Criminal Defense Attorneys" in North Carolina by National Academy of Criminal Defense Attorneys (2014), "Top 100 Criminal Defense Lawyers" in North Carolina by The American Society of Legal Advocates (2015 and 2014), and "10 Best" Family Law Attorneys for Client Satisfaction in North Carolina by The American Institute of Family Law Attorneys (2014).
+- Selected one of the "Top 10 Criminal Defense Attorneys" in North Carolina by National Academy of Criminal Defense Attorneys (2014), "Top 100 Criminal Defense Lawyers" in North Carolina by The American Society of Legal Advocates (2015 and 2014), and "10 Best" Family Law Attorneys for Client Satisfaction in North Carolina by The American Institute of Family Law Attorneys (2015 and 2014).
 Recipient of Am Jur Awards (top student) in Legal Research and Writing I, Torts I, and Family Law; the Academic Work of Distinction in the Family/Estate Field; the Beasley Scholarship; and the Faculty Recognition Award for Most Improved Student in law school at Regent University.
 Selected Who's Who Among Students in American Universities and Colleges and recipient of the Salisbury YMCA Distinguished Service Award (2002), Salisbury YMCA Oustanding Leadership Award (1996), Oustanding Young Men of America (1987), and Jaycees Distinguished Service Award (1982).

 - Board Certified Specialist in State Criminal Law (2001 to present); and Board Certified Specialist in Federal and State Criminal Law (2002 to present).

 Pro bono/Community Service:

-- Past Board of Directors for Rowan Helping Ministries; Past Board of Directors for Salisbury YMCA; Past Deacon and Secretary of Board of Deacons at First Baptist Church of Salisbury, NC; Past Sunday School Teacher at First Baptist Church of Salisbury, NC; Past Assistant Wrestling Coach at North Rowan High School; Past Gra-Y Youth Sport Coach; Past Rowan Little League Coach; and current Salisbury Parks and Recreation Youth Basketball Coach; and past J.F.
+- Past Board of Directors for Rowan Helping Ministries; past Board of Directors for Salisbury YMCA; past Deacon and Secretary of Board of Deacons at First Baptist Church of Salisbury, NC; past Sunday School Teacher at First Baptist Church of Salisbury, NC; past Assistant Wrestling Coach at North Rowan High School; past Gra-Y Youth Sport Coach; past Rowan Little League Coach; past Salisbury Parks and Recreation Youth Basketball Coach; and past J.F.
 Hurley Family YMCA Boy's Basketball Coach.